Weiweiz1/MathMastery/README.md

 # Mistake Mastery Engine

 A local Python application to help children practice primary school math by learning from their mistakes.
-Built for NSW OC placement preparation.
+Built for NSW OC and selective placement preparation.

 ## Features